 Are you currently in the market to buy or sell a house?
 Then listen up because this news could affect you.
 According to this recent article from The Washington Post, lenders are cracking down on homes with termite infestation.

-Usually the inspection for wood-destroying insects is done at the buyer’s expense.
-If any treatment for termites or repairs to termite damage need to be done, then it is usually at the seller’s expense.
+Usually, the inspection for wood-destroying insects is done at the buyer’s expense.
+If any treatment for termites or repairs to termite damage needs to be done, then it is usually at the seller’s expense.
 Lenders require that the treatment be completed by a licensed pest control company and that all repairs be made by a licensed contractor.

 Keep in mind that during home inspections, inspectors cannot see behind walls or move furniture and personal items to have a better look at certain areas of a house.
 A clear inspection is not a guarantee that there are no termites present or that there isn’t termite damage.
 It’s always better to be safe than sorry when it comes to termites, so call the termite experts at Arrow Exterminators Inc. We have free inspections and we use only the best, The Sentricon® System, to treat and prevent termite infestations.